-I obtained my doctoral degree from the University of Illinois at Urbana-Champaign, and was on the biology faculty at the University of Texas at San Antonio.
+I obtained my doctoral degree in Biophysics from the University of Illinois at Urbana-Champaign, and was on the biology faculty at the University of Texas at San Antonio.
 Subsequently, I was a Senior Scientist with the University of Illinois where I was affiliated with the college of engineering and the neuroscience program.
 I obtained my bachelor's degree from the Indian Institute of Technology, Delhi.
 My engineering roots have deeply influenced my research in biology.
 It is my belief that biological mechanisms, which are a result of natural selection, reach theoretical performance bounds predicted by mathematical and engineering analysis.
 In this respect, selection and optimal design are one and the same.

 A. Neural coding and sensory signal processing